IGS/gEAR/docs/setup_rabbitmq.md

 ## Purging a queue

 Occasionally you may need to purge a queue, so that zombie jobs will not run and clog up the queue before the newer, actual jobs need to run.
 To purge, run `sudo rabbitmqctl purge_queue <queue_name>`

+## Making changes to the code

+In most cases, the executing code is located in the callback function.
+If this code is changed, the consumer daemon must be re-deployed.